 - When planning trips there is always an aim or clear purpose for the trip.

-- Opportunities are given to work with SWAT schools and with the local community.
+- Opportunities are given to work with other Unity Trust schools and with the local community.

 - Students and staff remain safe and enjoy their trip or visit.